simonreise/forest-segmentation-2025/README.md

 ## Paper

-Paper is published at Forest Ecology and Management and is available at (link here)
+Paper is published at Forest Ecology and Management and is available [here](https://doi.org/10.1016/j.rsase.2026.102115)

 ## Jupyter notebooks